sylvialysn/Final-Project-/README.md

     5. previous
     6. nr.employed

-The highest percentage of 'unknown' values is owned by *'default'* variable, almost 21 %.
-<br> Other variable with 'unknown' values:
-1. job (0.8%)
-2. marital (0.19%)
-3. education (4.2%)
-4. housing and loan (both 2.4 %)
+# Business Understanding

 From the machine learning model, it has its advantages and disadvantages since the model is not quite perfect yet due to a high imbalance in the dataset.
 The target class (class 1 or positive) constitutes 11%, while the other (class 0 or negative) is 89%.
 This can be addressed with more documentation on the positive class in the future to achieve a balance.

 Let's deep dive into the results based on our preferred matrix, which is precision.

-# **III.
-Business Recommendation**
 ## Based on our classification report (precision):
 **Class 0:**
-- 92% are labeled 0 and are, in reality, 0.
+- 90% are labeled 0 and are, in reality, 0.
-- 8% are labeled 0 but in reality are 1.
+- 10% are labeled 0 but in reality are 1.

 **Class 1:**
-- 56% are labeled 1 and are, in reality, 1.
+- 54% are labeled 1 and are, in reality, 1.
-- 44% are labeled 1 but in reality are 0.
+- 46% are labeled 1 but in reality are 0.

 From our exploratory data analysis, we gathered a few results:
 1. This campaign's success rate is around 36%.